 The American Thyroid Association says that the disease is present in 1–2 percent of cancers of the thyroid in the United States.
-Elsewhere, a 2016 assessment put the prevalence of MTC at 3–5 percent of all thyroid cancers.
+Elsewhere, a 2016 assessment put the prevalence of MTC at

 The thyroid is a butterfly-shaped gland located at the base of the neck, immediately below the Adam’s apple.